otaviowillow/rb-kids/src/pages/policies/index.md

 #### Lunch

 Lunch is a very important part of your child’s day.
-We include the following in our menu each day.
-For parents bringing their child food we ask and encourage healthy, nutritious, easily manageable lunches for your child.
+We ask and encourage healthy, nutritious, easily manageable lunches for your child.
 Some foods choices to consider when preparing lunch for your child include.

 * Vegetables and fruit